danet-hda/computer-networking/1-lab/1-LabTasks.md

 Answer these questions
 - Name at least one example of a client server application you are using in the Internet.
 Try to explain your answer.
 - Can the server contact the client without a request from the client?
 Explain your answer.
-- Imagine a web server that is service clients, i.e., web browsers on other computers, with information from a database.
+- Imagine a web server that is serving clients, i.e., web browsers, on other computers, with information from a database.
 The database is located on a different server.
 What role takes the web server application when it is asking the database server for information?